Alina Orlova: Performing career

 Orlova both composes her own songs and performs other musicians' cover versions.
 She generally performs in three languages – Lithuanian, Russian and English.

 Orlova's fame preceded her first studio album when she was awarded an alternative music award A.LT back in her home country, while at the same time also being named a "Breakthrough of the year 2006".
 Her song Nesvarbu was voted by the readers of Lithuanian youth magazine Pravda as the best debut of the year.

-In 2008 her debut album Laukinis šuo dingo (The Wild Dog Dingo, named after a Russian book by Ruvim Frayerman for teenagers about teenage love) was released under the MetroMusic label and presented in Vilnius St.Catherine church on 22 January; a week later she had a similar concert in Kaunas State Drama Theatre.
+In 2008 her debut album Laukinis šuo dingo (The Wild Dog Dingo, named after a Russian book by Ruvim Frayerman for teenagers about teenage love) It is also a word play on the word "dingo" because in lithuanian "dingo" means missing.
+The album cover can also be translated to The Wild Dog Is Missing. was released under the MetroMusic label and presented in Vilnius St.Catherine church on 22 January; a week later she had a similar concert in Kaunas State Drama Theatre.
 Later the same year Orlova held concerts in Russia, London, Liverpool.
 According to her fansite, she is going to perform in Poland, Ireland, participate at Europavox festival in France, and elsewhere.